jamro/bar101/bar101-voiceover/README.md

 ## Text-to-Speech Technology

 The project uses Coqui TTS with the VITS model trained on the VCTK dataset for voice synthesis.
+While even better results could be achieved with large online models (such as those offered by OpenAI), the cost would be prohibitive given the large number of voiceovers needed.
+One of the key assumptions of this project was to maintain a low budget while still delivering quality results.
 This choice was made for several key reasons:

 - **Quality**: VITS (Variational Inference with adversarial learning for end-to-end Text-to-Speech) provides high-quality, natural-sounding speech synthesis that's crucial for immersive game dialogue
 - **Multi-speaker Support**: The VCTK dataset includes multiple speakers, allowing us to assign distinct voices to different characters and news types